dddappp/aptos-forms-demo/README.md

 ## Test Off-chain Service

-After running the latest version of the dddappp tool, an Off-chain service project will be generated in the `aptos-java-service` directory.
+After running the dddappp tool, an Off-chain service project will be generated in the `aptos-java-service` directory.
 It can pull application events and entity states on the chain into the off-chain database, and provides query APIs.

 ### Prerequisites